apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Uproar over university presidents' remarks on antisemitism underscores tensions on campuses**
+**Barbra Streisand pays tribute to her late ex Ryan O’Neal: ‘Funny and charming’**

-You can read more about it [here](https://abcnews.go.com/US/uproar-university-presidents-remarks-antisemitism-underscores-tensions-campuses/story?id=105502845).
+You can read more about it [here](https://nypost.com/2023/12/08/entertainment/barbra-streisand-pays-tribute-to-her-late-ex-ryan-oneal-funny-and-charming/).

 ## Requirements
 - Python 3.8